Policies, Regulations, Standards, Best Practices, and Procedures

 Information Security Procedures (ISPR)

-Privacy
+Compliance and Privacy

 Exceptions

-Exceptions to information security requisites (regulations, standards, etc.) shall be granted only when (1) such a requirement imposes an undue burden to a specific business process, and (2) compensating controls of equitable protection can be provided.
+Exceptions to information security requisites (regulations, standards, etc.) shall be granted only when (1) such a requirement imposes an undue burden on a specific business process, and (2) compensating controls of equitable protection can be provided.

 Protect your password

 Administration Regulation 6006 specifically prohibits the sharing of login credentials.
-Never provide your password to anyone: not your coworker, not your boss, not IITS.
+Never provide your password to anyone: not your coworker, not your boss, not ITS.

 Don’t be a victim of phishing!

 Forward all suspicious emails to Report a Phish.
-If you gave your password to anyone, immediately change it in the Viking Portal.
+No one, not even ITS, should ask for your password or send emails or texts soliciting you to log in with your account.
+If someone does, they are phishing.
+If you do give your password to someone, immediately change it in the Viking Portal.